androlo/standard-contracts/README.md

 #### Note on optimization, inline assembly

-The contracts will not be optimized until it's clear how formal verification will work, since that is a requirement for many of these contracts.
+The contracts will not be fully optimized until it's clear how formal verification will work, since that is a requirement for many of these contracts.
 Assembly might be removed from some functions.

 ## Bits